Rhino 3D Keyboard Shortcuts

 | Maximize/restore active viewport | Ctrl+M (varies) or double-click viewport title | Cmd+M | Expands the currently active viewport (Top, Front, Right, or Perspective) to fill the whole modeling window, then restores the four-pane layout when triggered again. |

-| Zoom extents (fit all geometry) | Ctrl+Shift+E (or type Zoom Extents) | Cmd+Shift+E | Reframes the active viewport so every piece of visible geometry fits within it, the fastest way back to a sense of overall scale after zooming in tight on one small feature of a large model. |
+| Zoom extents (fit all geometry) | Ctrl+Shift+E (or type Zoom Extents) | Cmd+Shift+E | Recalculates camera framing so every piece of visible geometry fits inside the viewport in one action, the standard recovery move once you've drilled in tight on one small feature and lost track of where it sits in the larger model. |

 | Pan viewport | Shift+Right-drag | Shift+Right-drag | Pans the current viewport by holding Shift and dragging with the right mouse button, distinct from the plain right-drag which typically rotates a perspective view. |